-The methodology and scope of RMI have been developed in consultation with the Foundation's wide network of experts and a broad range of stakeholders, including mining-affected communities, civil society organisations, people's movements, labour unions, national and international NGOs, government bodies, industry associations, mining companies, multistakeholder initiatives, multilateral organisations, investors, academics, consultants and others.
-In particular, the focus of the RMI assessment on society expectations of mining companies has been informed by two rounds of discussion workshops with mining-affected communities and civil society in producing countries, including Côte d'Ivoire, India, Indonesia, Mongolia, Peru and South Africa.
+The above review was undertaken in consultation with the Responsible Mining Foundation's Expert Review Committee and the Foundation's wide network of experts and a broad range of stakeholders, including mining-affected communities, civil society organisations, people's movements, labour unions, national and international NGOs, government bodies, industry associations, mining companies, multi-stakeholder initiatives, multilateral organisations, investors, academics, consultants and others.
+In particular, the focus of the RMI assessment on society expectations of mining companies has been informed by two rounds of discussion workshops with mining-affected communities, civil society and labour unions in producing countries, including Côte d'Ivoire, India, Indonesia, Mongolia, Peru and South Africa.